yujiri8/yujiri.xyz/argument/privilege.md

 A major fixture of [leftist](left_right) messaging is that the world is full to the brim with discrimination; a few traits - being male, white, heterosexual, cisgender, etc - carry *privilege* or *institutional* power, and those without these traits are "systemically" oppressed.

-While I've always thought leftists greatly exaggerate this, I find it mostly pointless to argue about that because a proper understanding of the [correlated trait fallacy](correlated_trait) shows it's irrelevant to most things.
+While I've always thought leftists exaggerate this, I find it mostly pointless to argue about that because a proper understanding of the [correlated trait fallacy](correlated_trait) shows it's irrelevant to most things.
 For example, programs aimed at helping disadvantaged groups.
 We all agree that helping the less fortunate is more morally valuable than helping the more fortunate.
 So, the best thing to do is to help the people who are least fortunate, not the people who have the most traits correlated with misfortune.
 Surely it's better to help a homeless white person than a black millionaire.

 Caveat: if you believe those traits are not only correlated with misfortunate but likely to cause more misfortune in the future, then you can consider those traits themselves to make a person less fortunate.
 But your plan should still be to help the least fortunate overall, so as long as you admit that some things (like being homeless) outweigh any of those traits, you should still screen for misfortune, not for oppressed traits.

 Another point I want to make is that the term "privilege" is a destructive one.
 [All of us are oppressed by the state](/protagonism/anarchism), even cishet white men.
 A slave treated better than another slave is not "privileged".
 Except for those responsible for the state's violence, we all belong on the same side, and calling each other *privileged* is victim blaming.

-I also want to drive home that while cishet white men might be *more likely* to be fortunate than others, not only are there are exceptions, but there are large-scale examples of [bigotry](/protagonism/bigotry) against these traits which leftists need to stop ignoring.
+Finally I want to drive home that while cishet white men might be *more likely* to be fortunate than others, not only are there individual exceptions, but there are large-scale examples of [bigotry](/protagonism/bigotry) against these traits which leftists need to stop ignoring.
 My intention is not to claim that white men are *more* oppresssed than nonwhite people and non-men; again I have little interesting in arguing about who has it worse, but to show leftists that there are two sides to this.

 ### Anti-white racism